A Cubical Language for Bishop Sets: Categorical preliminaries

 \section{Categorical preliminaries}

 All the categorical machinery we assume can be found in standard introductory textbooks and references~\cite{maclane:1998,borceux:1994:vol1,borceux:1994:vol2,borceux:2010:vol3,awodey:2010,johnstone:2002}; in order to fix notations and render our presentation as self-contained as possible, however, we have included a number of definitions.
+The beginning of Section~\ref{sec:basic-categories} recalls basic categorical definitions and fixes notation, while Section~\ref{sec:presheaves} covers more specific facts related to presheaves and representables.
+The remaining sections discuss functorial semantics and the categorical machinery necessary to account for the semantics of type theory.

+We recommend only skimming this section on a first read, and return to it as needed.